NativeScript/docs/content/ui/segmentedbar.md

 }
 ```

-Emitted when the an item on the segmented bar is tapped.
+Emitted when the an item on the SegmentedBar is tapped.
 See the [SelectedIndexChangedEventData interface](#selectedindexchangedeventdata-interface) for the event data.

 ---